markolbert/J4JCommandLine/docs/usage-explicit.md

-### Usage
+### Usage: Explicit Binding

-Using the library is straightforward.
-Here's the code from the StaticPropertyExample project:
+With explicit binding you have to declare which properties are bound to which properties in your startup code.
+Here's an example, from the StaticPropertyExample project:

 ```